 The TTAP Road Scholar Certification Program offers advanced skills development, heavy equipment training, and hands-on field experience.
 With a facility located in Oklahoma City, Oklahoma, this program provides tribal transportation workers with the opportunity to build the skillset needed to operate safely and effectively in today’s transportation workplaces.

-The program is expected to launch later this spring.
+The program is expected to launch this summer.
 Check back often for program updates.

 Motor Vehicle Injury Prevention Program